HewlettPackard/csa-ce/CSA4.6/README.md

 •	Heavy lifting is already done by the proven software **HP OO which acts as a central engine**

-•	**Authentication & Authorization** supports CAC, SSO, LDAP, SAML etc.
+•	**Authentication & Authorization** supports CAC, SSO, LDAP etc.

 •	**Role Based Access Control (RBAC)** support

 ### HPE CSA CE trial license limitations
-1. Trial period of 30 days with unlimited deployment for any number of OSI
+1. 30 days of trial period with unlimited deployment on any number of OSI
-2. After expiry of trial period, upto 5 OSI are available if collection of product usage data by HPE is not allowed, and upto 25 OSI if collection of product usage data by HPE is allowed
+2. Post trial period only 5 OSI can be used

-### CSA version
+### CSA version supported
 ```
-CSA 4.70
+CSA 4.60
 ```

 # Prerequisites
-1. Set up Docker client with “docker-compose” latest version as given in this  Docker site.
-[Reference Site : Install Docker Engine](https://docs.docker.com/engine/installation/linux/ubuntulinux/) [Reference Site : Install Docker Compose] (https://docs.docker.com/compose/install/)
+1. Set up Docker client with “docker-compose” as given in this  Docker site.
+[Reference Site](https://docs.docker.com/engine/installation/linux/ubuntulinux/)
 2. OS & System Requirements for Docker Client/Workstation
 ```
 OS  : Ubuntu 12.x and above